 The Apple Watch Ultra 2 is rumored to be coming with 3D printed parts

-It seems like we’re not going to have to wait much longer to see the Watch Ultra 2: one of the more reliable Apple tipsters has predicted that it’s coming later this year, and that it’ll contain some 3D printed parts.
+It seems like we’re not going to have to wait much longer to see the Apple Watch Ultra 2: one of the more reliable Apple tipsters has predicted that it’s coming later this year, and that it’ll contain some 3D printed parts.

 Watch this space